smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 in my changes sometimes I would kick off a preflight to see whether it was valid.
 The tests were more comprehensive than my local build and I could get better feedback early.
-This allowed me to work more asynchronously without baby sitting builds.
+This allowed me to work more asynchronously without babysitting builds.
 The notifications would let me know whether my changes were good or bad.

 It all clicked for me when I accidentally merged too soon.
 I had made some changes and merged prior to the preflight passing.
 What I did not know at the time was my changes had introduced defects which broken master.
-It has been weeks of using the preflights and this was the first time I could remember having broken our master.
+It has been weeks of using the preflight builds and this was the first time I could remember having broken our master.

 Although we rarely broke master, preflights made it very clear when changes